pds-data-dictionaries/ldd-mess/README.md

 ## Notes

-Each build is generating using the [lddtool](https://pds.nasa.gov/pds4/software/ldd/) specific to a version of the [PDS4 Information Model](https://pds.nasa.gov/pds4/doc/im/).
+Manual builds are generating using the [lddtool](https://pds.nasa.gov/pds4/software/ldd/) specific to a version of the [PDS4 Information Model](https://pds.nasa.gov/pds4/doc/im/).
 The build command used is:

 ```
 lddtool -lpsnJ ldd-file.xml